Beth D. Johnson '77

 Beth is a graduate of the University of Pennsylvania, where she earned a Master of Science in Education in School Leadership in 2009.
 A proud Friends' Central "lifer" from the Class of 1977, Beth graduated summa cum laude from St. Joseph's University with an undergraduate degree in Elementary Education.
 She returned to Friends' Central in 1987 as Assistant Director of Admission.
 She has since taken on numerous different roles at the School, including Day Camp Director, Interim Director of Diversity, Director of Admission and Financial Aid, Upper School Co-Principal and Dean of Students, and, most recently, Upper School Principal and Assistant Head of School for Student Life.
 In addition to her administrative roles, Beth has also helped with the School's capital campaigns, participated in Long-Range Planning processes, co-founded Parents of Students of Color (PSOC), taught math in both Upper and Lower School, worked in our summer programs, coached Varsity cheerleading, and coordinated the Wynnefield Community Scholar Program.

-Beth's two daughters are also FCS alumnae, and two grandsons, current Upper and Lower School students, are Friends' Central's first third-generation African American students.
+Beth's two daughters are also FCS alumnae, and two grandsons, current Middle and Upper School students, are Friends' Central's first third-generation African American students.

 Beth became Interim Head of Friends' Central School on July 1, 2021, bringing with her a wealth of talent and school leadership experience.
 In February 2022, the Board of Trustees unanimously approved the appointment of Beth as Friends' Central's 12th Head of School.